ashwin153/caustic/caustic-beaker/README.md

 # Beaker
 Beaker is a distributed, transactional key-value store.
 Beaker uses a leader-less variation of [Generalized Paxos][1] to consistently execute transactions.
-Beaker is ```N/2``` fault tolerant; the system tolerates a minority of failures.
+Beaker is ```N / 2``` fault tolerant; the system tolerates a minority of failures.
 Beaker assumes that failures are fail-stop, but makes no assumptions about the underlying network; beakers may be partitioned arbitrarily as long as they remain connected to a majority of non-faulty peers.

 ## Background